k2view-academy/K2View-Academy/articles/26_fabric_security/05_fabric_webservices_security.md

 ## Tokens

-Fabric provides a secured mechanism for web-services to access to the data it exposes - such as LUI data or Reference Tables.
-This is done by means of authentication mechanism that support Web Service calls using either of the following credentials:
+Fabric uses an authentication mechanism that secures Web Service access to expossed data like in LUI or reference tables.
+The following credentials are required for authenticating Web Service calls:
-- unsecured API key
+- Unsecured API key.
-- secured API key based on JSON Web Tokens (JWT) solution.
+- Secured API key based on the JSON Web Tokens (JWT) solution.

 JWT is an open industry standard method (RFC 7519) that securely represents claims between two parties.

 API keys can be used in two modes:

-- Unsecured mode signed by Fabric.
+- Unsecured mode, signed by Fabric.
 - Secured mode, using a digital signature on the client side.
-The secret key will be shared as an output only once to be used by the client to generate the digital signature.
+The secret key is shared as an output only once to be used by the client to generate the digital signature.

-Fabric supports backward capability via Token Authentication and an enhanced "Create Token" command for secured tokens.
+Fabric supports backward capability via Token Authentication and an enhanced Create Token command for secured tokens.

 ### JWT Tokens Generation

-In order to generate a JWT token using Fabric Authenticate API, follow the next steps:
+To generate a JWT token using Fabric Authenticate API, do the following:

-- Open Postman
+1. Open Postman.
-- Select the POST method and enter your Fabric Server Address: http://localhost:3213/api/authenticate in the URL window
+2. Select the POST method and enter the Fabric Server Address: http://localhost:3213/api/authenticate in the URL window.
-- Under the *body* tab, enter both username and password as keys and enter corresponding values (e.g. admin/admin).
-Similarily, an API key can be defined.
+3. In the **Body** tab, enter the **username** and **password** as keys and then enter the corresponding values, for example; admin/admin.
-- Click the SEND button
+4. Follow the above steps to define an API key.
+5. Click **SEND**.
-- Open the *Cookies* tab next to the response body.
-- The API key is displayedin the value field - e.g:
+6. Open the **Cookies** tab next to the response body, the API key is displayed in the Value field.

+For example:

              eyJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJ0b2tlbiIsImlzcyI6ImZiciIsImlhdCI6MTYwNjY2MDg4MiwiZXhwIjoxNjA2NjYxNzgyLCJ1bm0iOiJhZG1pbiJ9.sQpH343SbfLPHrR7lp5eG4qZKGXXhMrkggX9wqVzLBQ